natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 One of the most important environment variables you’ll work with on the command line is <span style="color:#f7007f;"><b>$PATH</b></span>.

-- This is the key to how our shell **knows** which file to execute for commands like cd or echo or other built-in or installed programs.
+- This is the key to how our shell **knows** which file to execute for commands like cd or echo or other **built-in** or installed programs.
 - The PATH variable provides the <span style="color:#f7007f;"><b>additional context</b></span> that the command line needs to figure out where that particular file is in the system.

-- Hence, if you have installed an app (e.g: Telegram) and tried to execute the binary from the command line and met with the error `command not found`, it simply means you haven’t added the path where that binary is to the `$PATH` environment variable.
+Therefore, if you have installed an app (e.g: Telegram) and tried to execute the binary from the command line and met with the error `command not found`, it simply means you haven’t added the path where that binary is to the `$PATH` environment variable.

 For example, you can add the **binary** of the **Telegram** app onto the `$PATH` using the command `export`, and now you can simply execute it from anywhere (a new Telegram window is opened on the second Telegram command):

 <img src="{{ site.baseurl }}/assets/images/lab1/5.png"  class="center_seventy no-invert"/>

+{:.note}
+Some commands, such as `cd`, are usually shell built-ins, so they do not need to be found through `$PATH`.

 ### Task 4